Obituary

 Arrels pays tribute to Dragomir Atanazov, who died prematurely at the age of 54

-BarcelonaMusic could not be missed, and even less so the piano that accompanied him for so many days to bid farewell to Dragomir Atanazov, a man who managed to escape the ugliness and sadness of living on the street and transformed when he played the black and white keys.
+BarcelonaMusic could not be missed, and even less so the piano that accompanied him for so many days to bid farewell to Dragomir Atanazov, a man who managed to escape the ugliness and sadness of living on the street and transformed himself when he played the black and white keys.
 Atanazov, elDrago, was born in 1972 in Bulgaria and died prematurely this April in Barcelona, no longer as a homeless person but in the home of a foster family.
-In a moving event at the workshop-store La Troballa, which Arrels Fundació has on Ample street in the Catalan capital, where he had spent so many hours working, six pianists wanted to pay tribute to the street pianist who played at the Hospital Clínic and Sant Pau, leaving more than one astonished.
+In an emotional ceremony at the workshop-store La Troballa, which Arrels Fundació has on Ample street in the Catalan capital, where he had spent so many hours working, six pianists wanted to pay tribute to the street pianist who played at the Hospital Clínic and Sant Pau and left more than one speechless.

-As Abel Coll, the founder of Pianos Vius, the organization responsible for placing pianos in hospitals or nursing homes for spontaneous pianists.
-Coll has decided on My way, due to the evident connections with the freedom with which Atanazov lived.
-He has described him as optimistic, cheerful, with a tremendous sensitivity that he transmitted even in those first videos that the public posted on social media and that amazed him.
-"El Drago opened my eyes and showed me the tremendous power of music because without the piano, surely, I would not have approached him and would have turned away from him," he states.
-With one of Chopin's waltzes and Mozart's Turkish Dance, young Mauricio has created a portrait of Drago as a lover of classical music, a super cultured person, qualifiers that shatter stereotypes.
+As Abel Coll, the founder of Pianos Vius, the entity responsible for placing pianos in hospitals or nursing homes for spontaneous pianists.
+Coll has opted for My way, due to the evident connections with the freedom with which Atanazov lived.
+He has described it as optimistic, cheerful, with a great sensitivity that he transmitted even in those first videos that the public posted on social media and that amazed him.
+"El Drago opened my eyes and showed me the immense power of music because without the piano, I surely would not have approached him and would have turned away," he states.
+With one of Chopin's waltzes and Mozart's Turkish March, young Mauricio has created a portrait of El Drago as a lover of classical music, a super-cultured individual, adjectives that break down stereotypes.

 Cargando